allbecauseyoutoldmeso/call_my_bluff/README.md

-3. a person who is very knowledgeable about or skilful in a particular area 3 wrong answer. 'sheugh' means 'a ditch or furrow' play again? y/n
+3. a person who is very knowledgeable about or skilful in a particular area 3 wrong answer. 'sheugh' means 'a ditch or furrow' play again? y/n y what is the meaning of the word 'stoush'? is it:
+1. an open star cluster in the constellation taurus, appearing to surround the bright star aldebaran.
+2. an old car in poor condition
+3. hit; fight with
+3
+correct!
+play again? y/n
 ```